 With over 20 years of cord blood banking experience, Insception Lifebank has processed and stored more than 65,000 cord blood units, the largest number of all Canadian cord blood banks.

-CureFest’s mission is to make childhood cancer research a national priority by uniting the childhood cancer community, the general public, the medical community and our elected leaders as one voice against childhood cancer.
-CureFest is a 'trade show like' approach where various organizations/foundations related to childhood cancer get together in a public place to raise awareness about childhood cancer.
+CureFest’s mission is to make childhood cancer research a national priority by uniting the childhood cancer community, the general public, the medical community and our elected leaders as one voice against the disease.
+CureFest is a trade-show-like approach, where various organizations and foundations related to childhood cancer get together in a public place to raise awareness about childhood cancer.

 If you or someone you know has cancer, this site will introduce you to a program of social and emotional support that benefits anyone living with cancer.
 Men, women and children diagnosed with cancer and their family and friends are always welcome here.